Sharing Skills: Claude Marketplace to VS Code Workspaces

 Repository Structure

-Create a new repository called org-skills (or whatever you prefer):
+Create org-skills (or whatever you prefer):

 org-skills/